 Development of drone IoT applications

 If you are planning to implement drones in your business processes, it will be very useful to find out what software solutions can be used for managing them.
-It’s crucial to determine at the start whether you really need to build a solution from scratch.
+It’s crucial to determine at the start whether you really need to build a solution enriched with drone technology from scratch.

 The functionality of an app greatly depends on the industry you work in, and for some tasks, there are already a lot of solutions available on the market.
 We recommend analyzing the situation carefully in advance, as sometimes it can be more feasible to take a ready-made solution and just customize some features if needed.

 - Swarm software

 - Photogrammetry software